Ada-Developers-Academy/core/intro-to-functions/functions-overview.md

 This logic is typically related to each other.

-Example: Here is a chunk of pseudocode that describes the logic for converting a temperature in degrees from celsius to fahrenheit:
+**Look at this example:** Here is a chunk of pseudocode that describes the logic for converting a temperature in degrees from celsius to fahrenheit:

 ```python
 # Put the degrees in celsius in a variable named deg_celsius